 These tantrums are due to pure frustration.
 Your toddler is yet to have the necessary communication skills to express their feelings.
 Your child is beginning to understand many of the words he hears, but his ability to use them himself is still developing.
 This, paired with a surge in brain development and other social milestones associated with this age, can lead to high levels of frustration and subsequent tantrums.

 Children as young as 6 months old but generally between the ages of one and six years, may have breath holding spells.
 They usually occur when your toddler is angry, uncontrollably crying, extremely upset, or could be due to your child going into shock following a minor accident or trauma.
-Some cases are associated with anaemia, and your GP can do a simple blood test to determine this.
+Some cases are associated with anemia, and your GP can do a simple blood test to determine this.

 During a spell, children will cry and when they catch their breath, they may hold their breath without breathing, usually for anywhere between 30-60 seconds, before breathing again and crying and/or screaming.
 Some children may hold their breath until they lose consciousness, and their body will generally kickstart again around a minute later.
 In rare cases some toddlers may have jerky movements like a seizure.
 Consult your doctor for more information or advice and if you are ever concerned or unsure, do not hesitate to call your GP or an ambulance.